rafael-santiago/kryptos/doc/CODESTYLE.md

 Even code that is not probable of being executed into kernel should be tested in kernel mode (if possible).
 This is a good way of making sure that nothing is exploding after your changes.
 You should not fear good code, should you?

-Otherwise if your code should not be executed in kernel mode, inform it explaining why.
+Otherwise, if your code should not be executed in kernel mode, inform it explaining why.
 Do not let people spend their time on it.
 Comment.

-The correctness of any cipher must be tested with official test vectors.
+The correctness of any cipher (symmetric) must be tested with official test vectors.
 When not possible, the custom test vector should be derived from key expansion samples present in the cipher spec written by the algorithm authors.
-These test vectors should not be tested in kernel mode since them were well-tested in user mode.
+These test vectors should not be tested in kernel mode since they were well-tested in user mode.